EH-88/EdenH_BSE_Template_Portfolio/index.md

 </HTML>
 These are three of the main parts that I used for my robot (left to right): IR sensors, an L298N motor driver, and photoresistors.

-IR Sensors:
+IR Sensors: In my project, I have used 2 IR sensors.
+Each IR sensor can detect the difference between black and white.

-L298N Motor Driver:
+L298N Motor Driver: In my project, I have used 1 L298N motor driver.
+The L298N motor driver allows me to control the speeds and directions of the robot car's wheels using an Arduino Uno.

-Photoresistors:
+Photoresistors: In my project, I have used 4 photoresistors.
+Each photoresistor can sense the brightness in an area.